iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 &nbsp;

+### Mapping Antenna SDK To Web3.js ###

+Antena SDK is the one developers used to access IoTeX blockchain's API.
+To ease the onboarding of Dapps, we need such a proxy which translates between Antenna SDK and Web3.js.

 ### Stable Coins ###
 Stablecoins are cryptocurrencies designed to minimize the volatility of the price of the stablecoin, relative to some "stable" asset or basket of assets.
 There are couple of ways to develop a stable coin on IoTeX and we are open to all: